Parallel inference for massive distributed spatial data using low-rank models: Introduction

 In the spatial and environmental sciences, both of the described distributed-data situations arise frequently.
 Because analysis of a spatial dataset of size $n$ usually involves the data covariance matrix that has $n^2$ elements, Situation 2 applies to datasets of even moderate size.
 Situation 1 arises when several datasets containing information about a particular environmental variable are stored in different data centers throughout the US or the world, and we aim to obtain spatial inference and prediction based on all of them.
-For example, remotely sensed measurements of sea surface temperature are available both from the National Oceanic and Atmospheric Administration's (NOAA's) Advanced Very High Resolution Radiometer and from the National Aeronautics and Space Administration's (NASA's) Moderate Resolution Imaging Spectroradiometer, while measurements of column-integrated carbon dioxide are conducted by NASA's Orbiting Carbon Observatory-2 and Atmospheric InfraRed Sounder, Japan's Greenhouse Gases Observing Satellite, and other instruments.
+For example, hundreds of millions of remotely sensed measurements of sea surface temperature per day are available both from the National Oceanic and Atmospheric Administration's (NOAA's) Advanced Very High Resolution Radiometer and from the National Aeronautics and Space Administration's (NASA's) Moderate Resolution Imaging Spectroradiometer.
+Measurements of column-integrated carbon dioxide are obtained by NASA's Orbiting Carbon Observatory-2 and Atmospheric InfraRed Sounder, Japan's Greenhouse Gases Observing Satellite, and other instruments.
+With such satellite data, analyzing the data where they reside is especially important.
+It not only makes costly data movement and duplicate storage unnecessary, but also avoids (re)transfers of large amounts of data after changes in the retrieval algorithms, which occur quite regularly.
 In this article, we will illustrate our methodology by making on-line spatio-temporal inference on a spatial variable called total precipitable water, based on measurements made by three major sensor systems stored at three associated data centers.